Sexuality in older age: Social attitudes

 It is a common misconception that people lose interest in sex or become sexually inactive in older age.
 One survey in England of people aged 60-69 recorded 86% of men and 60% of women as sexually active.

 Sex between elderly people is often treated as a taboo by society.
-Cultural norms dictated social opinions which painted older adults as being asexual creatures.
-This opinion was supported and replicated in the media by showing sex only being popular among youth.
+Cultural norms dictated social opinions that painted older adults as being asexual creatures.
+This opinion was supported and replicated in the media by showing that sex is only popular among youth.
 This attitude has gradually changed because a greater number of people are reaching 55 and above, and are remaining sexually active far into their senior years.

 Back in 1930, less than 6 percent of the U.S. population was over 65 years old.
 By 1950, the number was 8 percent.
-By 2015, that number has risen to almost 15 percent.
+By 2015, that number had risen to almost 15 percent.
 Population experts at the U.S. Bureau of the Census expect the percentage to continue to rise dramatically during the next 20 years, eventually reaching 21 percent by 2050, which is more than one in five.
 The number of seniors in the United States and throughout the world continues to increase rapidly.

 While sexual activity itself is a sensitive topic due to its private nature, sexual activity between seniors is often treated with extra care.
 This attitude is especially common among younger people and it has been suggested that this may be caused by younger people's belief that the lust and ability to have sex diminishes once a perceived primary reason for sex is no longer present.

 Even though the topic may be taboo or denied, sexuality in older age has gained visibility in the media.
 Some sources promote "active" and "healthy" sexuality among the elderly, or address issues such as sexuality in retirement homes and assisted living facilities.
 These representations create in turn social injunctions that position sexual activity as a marker of fulfillment, a discourse already affecting younger people and amplified by various products, pills, and available medical treatments.

 Research conducted in the social sciences changes the miserable depiction often made of elders' sexuality.
 Quantitative and qualitative studies show that sexual satisfaction can improve with age, and they present data such as the following.
 Half of women are sexually active into old age.
 Widows either stop any kind of sexual activity, find a new male partner, or choose not to reproduce the same kind of relationship where they take care of a man, instead entering into a nonresidential relationship with a man or in a relationship with another woman, for example.
 Women and gay men sustain the most pressure to live up to beauty ideals associated with youth.
 LGBT people suffer from invisibility in retirement homes and assisted-living facilities.